mmhdbw/webminal-tutorials/Lesson1.md

 	$ pwd

-Lets move into next directory.
+Lets move into the next directory.
 Type the command:

 	cd dir3